KStoums/discordgo-i18n/README.md

 ```

 The bundle format must respect the schema below; note [text/template](http://golang.org/pkg/text/template/) syntax is used to inject variables.
-For a given key, value can be string, string array to randomize translations or even deep structures to group translations as wanted.
+For a given key, value can be string, string array or even deep structures to group translations as wanted.
 In case any other type is provided, it is mapped to string automatically.

 ```json
 {